 Any licensed CAB will be registered on the European ENISA Certification website.
 Note that although CSA certificates are recognized throughout the EU, the oversight on CSA certificates and CABs is organised nationally.
 Therefore any certificates issued in the Netherlands will be subject to supervision by the Dutch NCCA.
 The CSA holds the bodies that perform certification activities accountable for all certification activities including the evaluation activities.

-To become a licensed CAB under the NCCA, the CAB will need to get accredited by a National Accreditation Body (NAB) and possibly authorized by the Dutch NCCA, depending on the requested scope.
+To become a licensed CAB under the NCCA, the CAB will need to get accredited by a National Accreditation Body (NAB) and succesfully conclude the Dutch NCCA licensing process.

 Accreditation is to be performed by a National Accreditation Body (NAB).
 In the Netherlands, this is the Dutch accreditation council/Raad voor Accreditatie (RvA).